 The 2011 CBA introduced the fifth-year option, and teams have taken advantage of the flexibility with first-round picks throughout its existence.
-Despite the options being guaranteed for injury only from 2014 — the first year this contract clause came into play — until 2020, teams did not act aggressively to extend players early.
+The options were guaranteed for injury only from 2014 — the first year this contract clause came into play — until 2020 and became fully guaranteed beginning in 2021.
 Here are the first-round picks in the option era to be signed to extensions with two years of team control remaining:

 2011 draft: